psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 women in the network who know them more personally.

 Our talk was received very well.
 After our talk, many from the audience came to us to suggest amazing women that they know of, and we are delighted to hear that!

+## Further Advice

-However, we are just one podcast with limited production time.
-We have a long list of great guests waiting to be interviewed.
+We are just one podcast with limited production time, and we have a long list of great guests waiting to be interviewed.
+So we may not be able to feature everyone that wes recommended to us.
 Therefore:

 - We recommend that you suggest the names of the underrepresented group members who are doing amazing work to other Python-related podcasts